COVID-19 pandemic on cruise ships: Ruby Princess

 Australian Border Force is responsible for passport control and customs, while the federal Department of Agriculture is responsible for biosecurity in Australia under the Biosecurity Act 2015; however, it is up to each state's health department to prevent illness in the community.
 Responsibility for the breakdown in communications will be determined by a later enquiry.

 The ship was allowed to dock at Port Kembla on 6 April after having been at sea outside of Sydney since 20 March.
 As of 8 April, the ship's crew of about 1,000 remained on board, with 200 exhibiting flu-like symptoms; 18 had tested positive for COVID-19.
 On 11 April, NSW Health announced that from 88 crew who were tested, 44 of them or 50 per cent, tested positive to COVID-19.
-542 crew members were taken of the ship for repatriation between 21 and 23 April.
+542 crew members were taken off the ship for repatriation between 21 and 23 April.
 190 members of the crew have tested positive for the virus.
 The ship left Port Kembla on 23 April.
 A criminal investigation was begun by New South Wales Police to determine why the ship had been permitted to dock, and passengers to disembark, without quarantine.
 Investigators from Task Force Bast seized the vessel's "black box" voyage data recorder (similar to a flight recorder).